cesc1989/apuntes/Luna/Backend/AppBlend/Upgrade to Rails 7.0.4 - Notes ✅.md

 Working in Rails 6 would be ignored in Rails 7.0.
 As per the [release notes](https://github.com/rails/rails/blob/de7c495209811f8f918fa9f915e64df61a6080c1/guides/source/7_0_release_notes.md#deprecations-8):

-> Deprecate passing a format to #to_s in favor of #to_fs in Array, Range, Date, DateTime, Time, BigDecimal, Float and, Integer.
+> Deprecate passing a format to `to_s` in favor of `to_fs` in Array, Range, Date, DateTime, Time, BigDecimal, Float and, Integer.
 >
 > This deprecation is to allow Rails application to take advantage of a Ruby 3.1 optimization that makes interpolation of some types of objects faster.
 >
-> New applications will not have the #to_s method overridden on those classes, existing applications can use config.active_support.disable_to_s_conversion.
+> New applications will not have the `to_s` method overridden on those classes, existing applications can use `config.active_support.disable_to_s_conversion`.

 The ideal fix is to find all places where dates are interpolated and send the `to_fs(:default)` message like this:
 ```ruby